 The ending: the patio at five o’clock

-By late afternoon, the sun had moved across the patio and the dog had relocated to a new trapezoid.
+By late afternoon, the sun had moved across the patio and the dog had moved to a new patch of shade.
 Jamie was on her second beer.
-I was finishing my flight—slowly, the way the bartender had suggested.
+I was finishing my flight slowly, the way the bartender had suggested.

 The stout was my favorite.
 Not because it was the strongest or the most complex, but because it was the most surprising.
 I had walked in assuming I didn’t like dark beer, and I was wrong.
 The brewery didn’t argue with me about it.
 It just poured me a glass and let the beer do the talking.